I've never paddle boarded before. Can I do this?

 If a storm is a brewin’ and the wind and rain prove to be too strong for a practice, WASUP Yoga will contact you by phone at least one hour before your class start time.
 Please be sure to include the best phone number to reach you at when registering online for classes.

 How many people are in a class?

-May I bring my child?
+May I bring my child and/or dog?

-Are you available for private lessons?
+Are you available for privates?